Canadian Biosafety Guideline - Containment Level 1: Physical Design and Operational Practices

 Standard operating procedure

-The words in bold type are defined in the glossary found in Chapter 4.
+The words in bold type are defined in the glossary found in section 4.

 1.1 Scope

-The Containment Level 1: Physical Design and Operational Practices guideline provides comprehensive guidance on best practices for basic laboratory design and the safe handling of RG1 biological material.
-These practices encompass the basics of biosafety and serve as starting points for developing the mandatory practices required in higher containment levels and specified in the CBS.
-Elements provided in this document are presented as recommendations only and may be followed on a voluntary basis.
-As described in Section 1.2, RG1 biological material is not devoid of risk and has the potential to cause infection in some circumstances (e.g., individuals with compromised immune function).
+The Containment Level 1: Physical Design and Operational Practices guideline provides comprehensive guidance on best practices for basic work area design and the safe handling of RG1 biological material.
+These practices encompass the basics of biosafety and biosecurity and serve as starting points for developing the mandatory practices required in higher containment levels as specified in the CBS.
+Elements provided in this document are presented as recommendations only and may be followed on a voluntary basis, unless otherwise required as a condition of a licence or permit.
+As described in this guideline, RG1 biological material is not devoid of risk and has the potential to cause infection in some circumstances (e.g., individuals with compromised immune function).

 A detailed list of all abbreviations and acronyms used throughout this guideline is located at the beginning of this document.
-Each abbreviation or acronym is spelled out upon first use in the guideline, with the abbreviation immediately following in brackets.
+Each word or term is spelled out upon first use in the guideline, with the abbreviation immediately following in brackets.
 After its initial definition, the abbreviation is used exclusively throughout the remainder of the document.
-A comprehensive glossary of definitions for technical terms is located in Chapter 4 of this document.
-Words defined in the glossary appear in bold type upon first use in the guideline.
-A list of references and other resources is provided in Chapter 5.
-The Canadian Biosafety Handbook (CBH) may be consulted for further guidance and details on a variety of biosafety-related topics, including the development of a comprehensive risk-based biosafety management program.Footnote 6
+A comprehensive glossary of definitions for technical terms is located in section 4 of this document.
+Terms defined in the glossary appear in bold type upon first use in the guideline.
+A complete list of references and other resources is provided in section 5.
+The Canadian Biosafety Guideline series may be consulted for further guidance and details on a variety of biosafety and biosecurity-related topics.Footnote 13

-For all containment levels, design and engineering controls are established to limit the spread of biological material.
-In CL1 zones, this can be quite basic, and is largely achieved by segregating work areas from surrounding public and administrative areas, and establishing designated spaces within the work area where biological material may be handled.
-The work areas themselves should be designed to be easy to clean and decontaminate.
-Basic safety, emergency, and security features are integrated to protect personnel, to prevent animal escape, and to provide a basic level of access and pest control.
+For all containment levels, facility design and engineering controls are established to limit the spread of biological material.
+In CL1 zones, this can be quite basic, and is largely achieved by segregating work areas from surrounding public and administrative areas, and establishing designated spaces where biological material may be handled within a work area.
+Laboratory work areas for activities with RG1 biological material have no specific physical design features beyond those suitable for a well-designed and functional laboratory space for handling this material (e.g., handwashing sinks, signage).
+The work areas themselves are designed to be easy to clean and decontaminate.
+Basic safety, emergency, and security features are integrated to protect personnel, prevent animal escape, and provide a basic level of pest control.

-The basic physical design features outlined below are applicable to any CL1 work area.
+The basic physical design features recommended below are applicable to any CL1 work area.
 This includes laboratory work areas, large scale production areas, and animal work areas.
-Design features specific to large scale production areas incorporate considerations to manage a spill or leak of large volumes of liquids.
+Design features specific to large scale production areas incorporate considerations to manage a spill or leak from closed system equipment.

 Section 2.1.1